nakira974/dockerized-minecraft-servers/README.md

 - 'world_nether'
 - world_the_end'

-If these folders aren't created the server'll create a new one for each missing world.
+If these folders aren't created, servers' Dockerfile won't build, so make sure at least you created empty 3 empty folders.